yegor256/blog/_posts/2014/may/2014-05-13-why-null-is-bad.md

 <!--more-->

-It may return `NULL` instead of an object &mdash; that's what is wrong.
+It may return `NULL` instead of an object&mdash;that's what is wrong.
 `NULL` is a terrible practice in an object-oriented paradigm and should be avoided at [all costs]({% pst 2016/mar/2016-03-22-try-finally-if-not-null %}).
 There have been a number of opinions about this published already, including